mlua-rs/rlua/README.md

     space!
 There are a few ways to generate normal script errors by running out of stack, but if you encounter a *panic* based on running out of stack, this is a bug.
-  * If you load the "debug" library (which requires typing "unsafe"), every safety / panic / abort guarantee goes out the window.
+  * If you load the "debug" library (which requires typing "unsafe"), the safety and panic guarantees goes out the window.
 The debug library can be used to do extremely scary things.
 If you use the debug library and encounter a bug, it may still very well be a bug, but try to find a reproduction that does not involve the debug library first.
   * When the internal version of Lua is built using the `gcc` crate, and `cfg!(debug_assertions)` is true, Lua is built with the `LUA_USE_APICHECK` define set.
-Any abort caused by this internal Lua API checking is *absolutely* a bug, and is likely to be a soundness bug because without `LUA_USE_APICHECK` it would likely lead to UB.
+Any abort caused by this internal Lua API checking is *absolutely* a bug, and is likely to be a soundness bug because without `LUA_USE_APICHECK` this would likely instead be UB.
   * Lua C API errors are handled by lonjmp.  *ALL* instances where the Lua C API would longjmp should be protected from Rust, except in internal callbacks where this is intentional.
 If you detect that `rlua` is triggering a